mnvr/mars/busybox.md

 and also a conclusion I reached when trying to get [man pages](docs) for the applets that come with busybox.

-[tools](tools) does the (reverse) swap of busybox for its equivalents that are common for interactive use.
+[coreutils](coreutils) does the (reverse) swap of busybox for its equivalents that are common for interactive use.